zeroDivZero/notes-excel/notes/functions/text/LEFT.md

 # `LEFT()`

-Specified num of 1st chars of string.
+Specified number of 1st characters of string.

 ## Syntax